"The Clock Guy"

 Q: How will I know how to set up the antique clock I just bought from you when it arrives?

 A: That probably depends on a lot of things, like your intelligence (just kidding), the complexity of the clock and your confidence in your own ability to put simple things together.
 But not to worry.
-We very seldom get a call from a client asking for help setting up a clock… even from new collectors because it’s usually so self-explanatory.
+We very seldom get a call from a client asking for help setting up a clock… even from new collectors because it’s usually pretty self-explanatory.
 But call us and we’ll walk you through the process.
 If you’ve purchased a complex clock that needs a technician to set it up, we should talk about that in advance.
 You’ll know, and so will we!

 Q: I want to go to your consignor’s home and see the antique clock before I purchase it.

 A: Nice try!
-We identify closely with the principle of separation of church and state.
+We identify closely with the parallel principle of separation of church and state.
 For obvious reasons we never directly connect our sellers and buyers together.
 If, subsequent to purchase of a clock, you had a serious question that we could not answer, we might consult with the seller, but probably even then would not need to do that.
 We didn’t just fall off the clock truck!

 Q: I’m in or am going to be in Southern California and would like to drop by your shop to see what antique clocks you have.